-FORT LAUDERDALE, Fla.- July 20, 2013 -With its rollout coming in bits and chunks in the next seven years, the Affordable Care Act's mammoth health reforms are sparking apprehension and confusion among patients and medical providers alike.
+With its rollout coming in bits and chunks in the next seven years, the Affordable Care Act's mammoth health reforms are sparking apprehension and confusion among patients and medical providers alike.

-But where some see consternation, others see opportunity, including a few doctors who have designed websites, mobile applications and other products to deliver efficiencies that will soon be mandated under the new law, also known as "Obamacare."
+But where some see consternation, others see opportunity, including a few doctors who have designed websites, mobile applications and other products to deliver efficiencies that will soon be mandated under Obamacare.

-A Fort Lauderdale radiologist, for example, has created SecondOpinions.com, connecting patients with board-certified physicians around the country who can offer expert analysis at the touch of a computer keypad - the kind of standardized quality-assurance technique the Affordable Care Act will eventually require.
+A Fort Lauderdale, Fla., radiologist, for example, has created SecondOpinions.com, connecting patients with board-certified physicians around the country who can offer expert analysis at the touch of a computer keypad -- the kind of quality-assurance technique the Affordable Care Act will eventually require.

-"Employers are also using these types of procedures to decrease their health insurance costs," said Dr. Michael Yuz, SecondOpinions.com's founder and CEO.
+"Employers are also using these types of procedures to decrease their health insurance costs," said Dr. Michael Yuz, founder SecondOpinions.com.
 "It's right in line with what Obamacare is trying to do."